 Ireland: Starter pack: €169.90, Sensor: €59.90, Reader: €59.90

 The FreeStyle Libre system has been reimbursed, as of the 3rd April 2018, for some patients aged between 4 and 21 years.
-Please speak with your Diabetes Specialist at your next appointment, to see if you are eligible.
+Please speak with your Diabetes Specialist at your next appointment, to see if you are eligible in the UK.

 It’s not waterproof.
 It’s water resistant for up to one meter (three feet) for around 30 minutes.
 However, FreeStyle Libre Abbot has stated that “intense activities whereby a user is continually moving or repeatedly in and out of the water, may reduce the sensor wear time”.